featuremine/tutorials/README.md

 Get the bulldozer installer (e.g. bulldozer-0.0.1.sh) and copy it to this location.

+### Copy other requirementes (This step will not be required in the future)

+Copy extractor wheel and library it to this location.
+Copy extractor license to this location.

 ### Build our postgreSQL docker container

 docker build -t *docker-image-tag* -f tutorial1.docker .